 8. Niagara Falls State Park

-Visiting Niagara Falls State Park is also among the most entertaining things to do in Niagara Falls, USA.
-It is the oldest state park in America with rich history and thriving culture.
-In a family-friendly environment, the park features many thrilling attractions, breathtaking natural landscapes, miles of hiking trails, interactive exhibits and wonderful dining options.
+Visiting Niagara Falls State Park is among the most entertaining things in Niagara Falls, USA.
+It is the oldest state park in America, with a rich history and thriving culture.
+In a family-friendly environment, the park features many thrilling attractions, breathtaking natural landscapes, miles of hiking trails, interactive exhibits and excellent dining options.

 In summer, do not miss out on the fireworks and the nightly illumination display at night.
 To get the best views, head to Prospect Point or any other viewing platform in the park.
 Heading to Prospect Point is among the great winter things to do in Niagara Falls.
 From there, you can snap some amazing selfies with the frosted falls.

-When the snow melts in spring, appreciate the enchanting landscape of the 400-acre green lush, along with the sun rays reflecting on it.
-Relax and recreate in the blossoming gardens and take in all the stunning views.
+When the snow melts in spring, appreciate the enchanting landscape of the 400-acre green lush and the sun’s rays reflecting on it.
+Relax, recreate in the blossoming gardens, and take in all the stunning views.
 Hiking and birding are also some adventurous things to do in Niagara Falls in spring.

 We will talk about all the attractions in Niagara Falls State Park below.